V4C38/spectacles-reachy-mini/README.md

 </details>

-#### Simulation Mode
+#### Simulation

 Simulation mode is entered by selecting "I have no Reachy Mini" in the first step of the setup Wizard.
 You can at any time switch between the modes by restarting the setup from the main menu.

 <img src="Assets/rm_simulation.gif" alt="Simulation Mode">

 This is a fully simulated version of the robot that adheres to the exact same kinematics as the physical robot.
-If simulation mode is enabled, the RobotDriver will send all movement commands to SimulationAdapter (as opposed to HardwareAdapter) which then applies them to the model in the scene.
+If simulation mode is enabled, the `RobotDriver` will send all movement commands to `SimulationAdapter` (as opposed to `HardwareAdapter`) which then applies them to the model in the scene.

+**Both Puppeteering and Assistant mode are available and work the same as with the physical robot!**

-*Note: the tool take_picture_robot_view is not available in simulation mode*
+*Note: the tool `take_picture_robot_view` is not available in simulation mode*

 ### Reachy Mini App